suvrat-joshi/Mininet-Implementation-of-Cristian-s-Algorithm/README.md

 # Mininet-Implementation-of-Cristian-s-Algorithm
 Clock synchronization is carried out using Cristian`s algorithm, coded as python script and which is implemented in Mininet which is used for network virtualization.

 Initially we need to setup a virtaul environment in our host operating system.
 For this purpose we need to download Virtualbox from https://www.virtualbox.org/ wiki/Downloads.
 There we ﬁnd diﬀerent binary releases for diﬀerent platform.
-Since we are working on windows platform we need to download VirtualBox 4.3.28 the latest one for Windows hosts.
+Since we are working on windows platform we need to download <b>VirtualBox 4.3.28<b> the latest one for Windows hosts.
 Then we need to download mininet virtual image which we can get from https://github.com/mininet/openflow-tutorial/wiki/ Installing-Required-Software.
 There we select either 32bit or 64bit version.
-For our project we are using 32bit one which is Virtual Machine Image (OVF format, 32-bit, Mininet 2.2.0).
+For our project we are using 32bit one which is <b>Virtual Machine Image (OVF format, 32-bit, Mininet 2.2.0)</b>.
 The OVF format can be imported into VirtualBox, VMware or other popular virtualization program.
 We can also install mininet using native installation from the source which is also present in the github repository.
 Once downloaded, we need to setup virtualbox in our machine.
 After the installation process, we now run virtualbox.
 There we need to setup a virtual machine.
 The procedure is as follows :

-  * On the top left corner of the window click on New.
+  * On the top left corner of the window click on <b>New</b>.
-  * Fill up the credentials by giving a name to the virtual machine, select type as Linux and version as 32bit.
+  * Fill up the credentials by giving a <b>name</b> to the virtual machine, select <b>type</b> as Linux and <b>version</b> as 32bit.
-  * Now provide a memory size for the virtual machine.
+  * Now provide a <b>memory size</b> for the virtual machine.
 You can leave this to default 512 MB.
-  * On the next window choose Use an existing virtual hard drive ﬁle and browse to the folder where you downloaded the mininet virtual image.
+  * On the next window choose <b>Use an existing virtual hard drive ﬁle</b> and browse to the folder where you downloaded the mininet virtual image.
-  * Click on Create to create the speciﬁed virtual machine.
+  * Click on <b>Create</b> to create the speciﬁed virtual machine.

 We also need to perform a quick conﬁguration before running the virtual machine.
 For that we need to follow the following steps :

   * Select the virtual machine on the left-hand panel of the virtual-box window.
-  * Click on Settings and navigate to Network option.
+  * Click on <b>Settings</b> and navigate to <b>Network</b> option.
-  * Now click on Adapter 2 tab and inside there check Enable Network Adapter.
+  * Now click on <b>Adapter 2</b> tab and inside there check <b>Enable Network Adapter</b>.
-  * Choose Attached to as Host-only Adapter.
+  * Choose Attached to as <b>Host-only Adapter</b>.

 This is necessary since we will be do a SSH from the host system (in our case Windows) to the virtual machine.
 After setting up the virtual machine run it.
 We will be prompted to virtual console where we need to enter the username and password inorder to access it.
 Enter username as ’mininet’ and password also as ’mininet’.
 We will then be logged in to the machine if we get